 Q What do I have to take to the test center?

 You must take the following to the test center: two separate forms of current, valid ID, both of which must bear a signature and one of which must bear a photo.
 The photo ID can be a current government-issued ID such as a passport, driver’s license, state ID or military ID; an unexpired school ID or employee ID; or a valid RN license.
 Both pieces of ID must have the same first and last names as they appear on the certification eligibility notification sent via email by the NBCRNA.

 If you appear without the specified identification, or are late, you will not be permitted to take the examination.
-You may not reschedule your test without contacting the NBCRNA for reauthorization and pay the $75 fee
+You may not reschedule your test without contacting the NBCRNA for reauthorization and paying the $75 fee.

 Q What other identification measures will be conducted at the test center?

 For security purposes, the NBCRNA has authorized these further identification measures to be conducted when you check in at the Pearson VUE testing center: You will be asked to place both of your palms on the palm vein scanner and your photo will be taken.

 Q How do I begin the test on the computer?